-All primary acupuncture faculty have been awarded teaching level certification from Hilary Skellon.
+All primary acupuncture faculty have been awarded teaching level certification from either Hilary Skellon or J.R.
+Worsley.
 The majority of our core faculty members continue in this lineage at its highest levels.

 Faculty members teaching topics other than Classical Five-Element acupuncture are exceptional in their field.
 ITEA is fortunate to have many well known scholars teaching such things as biomedicine classes and Chinese history and philosophy.